RaymondBerglind/hello-world/readme.txt

-These are some file contents
+These are some file contents.
+These is some more content.